 High Dose (20-40 mg): Very Psychoactive & Sedative

-High doses of delta 8 THC will work at its full strength so expect to take off and get high.
-However, as mentioned earlier, its effects are different from delta 9 THC, so you’ll still not experience common side effects of marijuana like paranoia or anxiety.
-Still, we don’t recommend taking high doses of delta 8 THC unless you’re already familiar with its results on your body and mind.
+High doses of delta 8 THC will work at its full strength, so expect to take off and get high.
+However, as mentioned earlier, its effects are different from delta 9 THC, so you’ll still not experience common side effects of marijuana, like paranoia or anxiety.
+Still, we only recommend taking the strongest Delta 8 gummies once you’ve already familiarized yourself with its results on your body and mind.